-- Medical degree plus at least two years' experience of professional work after qualification - · Other candidates who are suitably gualified by higher study or research may be considered - Experience of working in a developing country is desirable - English language IELTS with an overall band score of 6.5 (and a minimum of 5.5 in all learning components).
+- Medical degree plus at least two years' experience of professional work after qualification - Non-graduates with considerable satisfactory work experience and evidence of appropriate in-service training will also be considered. - Experience of working in a developing country is desirable - English language IELTS with an overall band score of 6.5 (and a minimum of 5.5 in all learning components).